fofxsoft/fofxsoft.github.io/guidelines.md

     const totalScore = new String(this.reviewScore); // typeof totalScore is "object" not "string"

     // bad
-    const totalScore = this.reviewScore + ''; // invokes this.reviewScore.valueOf()
+    const totalScore = this.reviewScore + ""; // invokes this.reviewScore.valueOf()

     // bad
-    const totalScore = this.reviewScore.toString(); // isn’t guaranteed to return a string
+    const totalScore = this.reviewScore.toString(); // isn't guaranteed to return a string

     // good
     const totalScore = String(this.reviewScore);